 Research programmes are available on a full-time and part-time basis (normally 3 years full-time/6 years part-time for PhD; and 2 years full-time/4 years part-time for MPhil).

 The School offers a number of PhD studentships each year.
 Studentships are advertised on the School website, along with application details and deadlines.
 Please note that the funding deadlines for commencing study in September are normally in February of the same year.

 Information on entrance requirements, and details on how to apply are available at http://www.law.qub.ac.uk/schools/SchoolofLaw/Study/PostgraduateResearch/apply/

-Applicants should submit a research proposal of around 1000 words and email a sample of recently assessed work (eg Masters essay) of around 3000 words.
+Applicants should submit a research proposal of around 1000 words in the application portal and email a sample of recently assessed work (eg Masters essay) of around 3000 words directly to the School.